 Every oven is different, so make sure and keep an eye on your pizza the first time you try this recipe and adjust as you wish!

-- Make the dough a day ahead and keep it wrapped tightly in the fridge overnight.
+- You can make the dough a day ahead of time and keep it wrapped tightly in the fridge overnight.

-- Can use a baking sheet if you don’t have a round pizza pan
+- If you don’t have a round pizza pan, substitute a baking sheet instead.

 - Using mozzarella cheese sticks makes stuffing your crust a cinch.
-You can also use shredded mozzarella or slices of mozzarella if that’s all that you have on hand.
+You can also use slices of mozzarella if that’s all that you have on hand.
+You can also wrap your pieces of string cheese in pepperoni for a fun pepperoni cheese-filled pizza crust recipe.

 Ingredients